 - Sample Track:

 This medley of traditional Irish folk songs is scored for piano and women’s choir in up to 4 parts.
 As usual, I fiddle with the balance between melody and accompanying voice lines by adjusting the divisi and am happy to share my solutions.
 Overall, the piece is approachable and very gratifying for the choir and audience.
-The fragments of “I Will Walk With My Love” (a fragment from Dublin) that open the piece are perhaps the most challenging for a natural, spontaneous-sounding introduction to the melody.Â Lots of rubato is called for, and attention to word stress.
+The fragments of “I Will Walk With My Love” (a fragment from Dublin) that open the piece are perhaps the most challenging for a natural, spontaneous-sounding unfolding of the melody.
+Lots of rubato is called for, and attention to word stress.
 Next is “I Know Where I’m Going” (from County Antrim), followed by “I Know My Love” (from the west of Ireland).
-The fourth and final tune is “Danny Boy” (aka “Londonderry Air” (tune from County Derry with words by Frederic Weatherley).
+The fourth and final tune is “Danny Boy” (aka “Londonderry Air”) (tune from County Derry with words by Frederic Weatherly).
 An apt, warm close to this beautiful medley.

 This lists any discs, concerts or collections where this piece is included.